rakeshbhati-dev/rakeshbhati-dev/README.md

 ## 📂 Projects
 - **Hangman Game** – Classic word-guessing game built with HTML, CSS, and JavaScript.
-- **Movie Watchlist** – A full-stack app to search movies using Trakt API, save favorites with local storage, and manage watchlist with pagination and random picks.
+- **Movie Watchlist** – A web application that lets users search movies via Trakt API, save favorites locally, and manage their watchlist with features like pagination and random picks.

 ---